Why add an extension when ChatGPT already has Memory?

 | Bulk import past chat history | ✗ | ✓ ChatGPT & Claude exports |

-| Free tier | Limited inside Plus / Pro | ✓ Up to 100 memories, free forever |
+| Free option | Varies by Memory feature and plan | ✓ Up to 100 memories, free forever |

 How Rethread works on ChatGPT specifically